 a.
 We invite attention to note no 33(c) relating to one of the subsidiaries M/s Franco Tosi Meccanica S.p.A (FTM).
 As described in the note, the control of the operating/core asset of the said FTM has been transferred to the successful bidder and the Company is entitled only to the surplus arising out of disposal of non-core assets of FTM after paying off all other creditors/liabilities of FTM.
 The funded and non-funded exposure of the Company to FTM is Rs.
 892.19 crores as at 31st March 2016 including towards the corporate guarantees issued towards the bank guarantees issued in favour of the said FTM.
-The management as detailed in the said note is awaiting the details of the surplus arising out of the surplus will be adequate to cover the exposure however in the absence of any indication of the value of the non-core assets or the surplus we are unable to quantify the possible provision towards the exposure of the Company and therefore also the effect on the loss/profit of the Company for the quarter and the period ended 31st March 2016.
+The management as detailed in the said note is awaiting the details of the surplus arising out of the disposal of the non-core assets and the recovery of the liabilities therefrom.
+The management expects that the surplus will be adequate to cover the exposure however in the absence of any indication of the value of the non-core assets or the surplus we are unable to quantify the possible provision towards the exposure of the Company and therefore also the effect on the loss/profit of the Company for the quarter and the period ended 31st March 2016.